openshift/training/beta-2-setup.md

     can be customized and processed to produce a configuration.
 Each template can define a list of parameters that can be modified for consumption by containers.

+As we mentioned previously, this template has some auto-generated parameters.
+For example, take a look at the following JSON:

+    "parameters": [
+      {
+        "name": "ADMIN_USERNAME",
+        "description": "administrator username",
+        "generate": "expression",
+        "from": "admin[A-Z0-9]{3}"
+      },

+This portion of the template's JSON tells OpenShift to generate an expression using a regex-like string that will be presnted as ADMIN_USERNAME.

+Go ahead and do the following:

+    osc process -f ~/training/beta2/integrated-build.json \
+    | python -m json.tool

+Take a moment to examine the JSON that is generated and see how the different parameters are placed into the actual processable config.
+If you look closely, you'll see that some of these items are passed into the "env" of the container -- they're passed in as environment variables inside the Docker container.

+If the application or container is built correctly, it's various processes will use these environment variables.
+In this example, the front-end will use the information about where the back-end is, as well as user and password information that was generated.

 ### Creating the Integrated Application
 Examine `integrated-build.json` to see how parameters and other things are